 The answer to the question in the headline is ‘Of course they do, they motivate children to want stickers’.
 Though the answer to the question may not be what we want when trying to motivate children to try harder, pay attention or even stop playing with that dam equipment…… sorry, I was just having a flash back

 Motivation often comes in two flavours, extrinsic and intrinsic.
-Extrinsic motivation is where you are motived by the external outcome of the task such as stickers, trophies or a shiny new martial arts belt.
+Extrinsic motivation is where you are motivated by the external outcome of the task such as stickers, trophies or a shiny new martial arts belt.
 Intrinsic motivation is when someone is motivated due to the enjoyment of the task itself.
 In general, we want to build intrinsic motivation in our children’s martial arts classes, though there are some subtilities I will go through with you.

 The star and sticker charts that are so loved in schools and children’s groups are a form of behaviour modification (sometimes called operant conditioning) similar to the way that dogs are trained.
-The problem with this model is that once the rewards stop, it is usually not long before the behaviour we so carefully crafted stops too.
+The problem with this model is that once the rewards (stickers) stop, it is usually not long before the behaviour we so carefully crafted stops too.
 In fact, once you start rewarding activities you want the children to do using an extrinsic reward, you may also find that they start to ask for the same reward for other tasks.
 You want your child to tidy their toys?
 “What is my reward”.
 You want them to finish their tea?
 “What do I get if I do?”.
 At this point you are in danger of the rewards becoming currency.
 This behaviour can also have the side effect of causing the children to be less generous towards their peers as they start to believe that if they do anything for anyone, they should get something in return.

 In one study way back in 1984, children were introduced to drink that they had never had before.
 One group were just asked to drink it, the second group were praised for drinking it and the last group were given treats if they drank it.
 As you would expect, the children that were praised or were given the external rewards drank more than the ones that were simply asked to drink it.
 A week later the same children were offered the drink again and the two groups that had previously drunk the most found it the least appealing compared to the ones that were simply asked to drink it, they liked it around the same as they did the previous week.
+Remove the stickers and you may find that students value your classes less than they did before you started distributing stickers like sweets.

 Another classic study dating back to 1973 gave pre school children some paper and a set of markers and they were told to play with the markers (you will know that if you have children, they generally enjoy this activity).
 One group were told if they played with the markers, they would receive a certificate with a ribbon on it.
 The other two groups were either given no rewards or a surprise reward after playing.
 What the research found is that the children given the reward FOR playing were significantly less interested in playing with the markers at a later date.

 Although extrinsic rewards are often thought of as being bad, sometimes it is the way they are used that causes the problem.
 Many studies have shown that those that are offered an ‘if, then’ (if you do this, then you get this) carrot for completing a task do not perform the task as well as those that were not offered a reward.
 This is especially the case when it comes to tasks that require any level of creativity.
-‘Now, that’ (now you have done this, you can have that) rewards that are given without being dangled as a carrot do not seem to reduce intrinsic motivation the same as ‘If, then’ rewards.
-Just to be clear, offering a sticker or a number of stars on a chart if they complete a specific task is an ‘If, then’ reward but randomly giving all the children a sticker at the end of the class for being so well behaved would be a ‘Now, that’ reward.
+‘Now, that’ (now you have done this, you can have a sticker) rewards that are given without being dangled as a carrot do not seem to reduce intrinsic motivation the same as ‘If, then’ rewards.
+Just to be clear, offering stickers or a number of stars on a chart if they complete a specific task is an ‘If, then’ reward but randomly giving all the children stickers at the end of the class for being so well behaved would be a ‘Now, that’ reward.

 If you have been coaching children’s martial arts for long enough, you will have come across a parent that bribed their child with a chocolate bar or sweets to take part in their martial arts class.
 Every time I see this a little part of me dies inside.
 Besides the child now demanding a sweet treat before they take part in any of their martial arts classes, they are also LESS motivated to want to take part in the classes in future.
 The parent has just taken something that the child should want to take part in because they enjoy it and created a transactional exchange.